golangkorea/golang-spec/en/Statements/goto_statements.md

 L:
 ```

-is erroneous because the jump to label L skips the creation of v.
+is erroneous because the jump to label `L` skips the creation of `v`.

 A "goto" statement outside a [block](/Blocks/) cannot jump to a label inside that block.
 For instance, this example: